Maine Driving to Endanger Defense Attorney

 2. Penalties.
 In addition to any other penalty, the court shall suspend the driver's license of a person convicted under subsection 1 for not less than 30 days nor more than 180 days, which minimum may not be suspended.
 In addition to any other penalty, the court shall suspend the driver's license of a person convicted under subsection 1-A for not less than 180 days nor more than 2 years, which minimum may not be suspended.
 If the court fails to suspend the license, the Secretary of State shall impose the minimum period of suspension.
 The court shall impose a sentencing alternative that involves a fine of not less than $575, which may not be suspended.

-In addition, if you are convicted of an aggravated driving to endanger offense in which people are serious injured, you will face additional penalties:
+In addition, if you are convicted of an aggravated driving to endanger offense in which people are seriously injured, you will face additional penalties:

 Up to five years of incarnation and/or